Which quartic double solids are rational?: From non-standard to standard conic bundles

 \subsection{Construction II}

-Suppose that $S$ is singular at exactly two points $O_S$ and $P_S$ of the line $L_\xi$, and $L_\xi$ is contained in $S$.
-This happens if and only if in equation~\eqref{eq:quartic-for-flops-details} one has~\mbox{$\alpha=0$}, and the linear forms $q_2^{(1)}(x,y)$ and $q_3^{(1)}(x,y)$ are not proportional.
-In particular, we can assume that $q_2^{(1)}(x,y)=x$ and
+Suppose that $S$ is singular at exactly two points $O_S$ and $P_S$ of the line $L_\xi$, and $L_\xi$ is contained in $S$, so that the situation is described by case~(ii) of Proposition~\ref{proposition:C6}.\ This happens if and only if in equation~\eqref{eq:quartic-for-flops-details} one has~\mbox{$\alpha=0$}, and the linear forms $q_2^{(1)}(x,y)$ and $q_3^{(1)}(x,y)$ are not proportional.
+In particular, we can assume that~$q_2^{(1)}(x,y)=x$ and

-As in Construction~I, denote by $P_0$ the preimage on $X_0$ of the point $P$.
+As in Construction~I, denote by $P_0$ the preimage on $X_0$ of the point $P_S$.
 Note that $F_\xi$ is a smooth rational curve passing through $P_0$.
 The threefold $X_0$ has a node at $P_0$ and is smooth elsewhere along $F_\xi$.

 Let $f_{P_0}\colon X_1\to X_0$ be the blow up of the point $P_0$, and let $E_1$ be the exceptional divisor of $f_{P_0}$.
 One has $E_1\cong\mathbb{P}^1\times\mathbb{P}^1$.
 Denote by $L_1$ the proper transform of $F_\xi$ on $X_1$.
 The threefold $X_1$ is smooth along $L_1$.